-On the image below there are two teams that work on a single project.
-Let's say, Teddy is not assigned to project, but just assigned to Team Alpha.
-In this case he will see just stories and bugs from Project X that are assigned to Team Alpha (left colored area):
+In the image below there are two teams that work on a single project.
+Let's say, Teddy is not assigned to the project but just assigned to Team Alpha.
+In this case, he will see just stories and bugs from Project X that are assigned to Team Alpha (left colored area):

-User Tom assigned to Project X directly.
-In this case he will see all stories and bugs (center circle).
+User Tom is assigned to Project X directly.
+In this case, he will see all stories and bugs (center circle).

 We describe how administrators and power users can manage Project and Team membership in multiple separate articles:

-In some cases the users can view the entities that do not belong to Projects and Teams they are members of.
+In some cases, the users can view the entities that do not belong to the Projects and Teams they are members of.
 Here are the examples: